Kashinda235/Machine-Learning-models/README.md

-Python base MachineLearning small projects for practice
+Python based small Machine-Learning project.

+I am Chetan Krishna Srivastav.
+I made these models for practice.

-One can run them using the streamlit in a local server
+One can run them using the streamlit in a local server.